Berkeley-CS61B/website-fa23/materials/lab/lab03/index.md

 Then, after you’ve run the game, run the tests in `tests/adventure/AdventureGameTests`.
 They should fail on `BeeCountingStage` which will lead you into debugging the first error below (note that all the tests will be failing at this point).
+To pass the entirety of `AdventureGameTests`, you'll need to fix all the individual stage tests (fixing one stage will show that you passed that individual stage). **The stages are meant to be completed in order of the spec.**

+We encourage you to run through the game for each stage you complete to see how they're all related to the game.
+Don't forget to commit frequently to save your progress!

 ### Reading Stack Traces